comet400/InBoxes/README.md

     addNumbers(5, 10)

+# Not Operators!
+now in InBoxes we have our brand new operators ifNot and whileNot, which literally has the function to switch any kind of boolean flag you might have.
+We also support != operators now!

+Example:
+if != (now it works!)

-Limitations
+# Limitations
 While InBoxes is a fun and entertaining language, it has some limitations due to the limited time I worked on it:

-No not Operators

-Example:
-if != (doesnt work)
 No Nested Arrays: Arrays cannot contain other arrays as elements.
+Every variable is global! yes, thats the worst fear of a programmer and I will work hard to change that in future patches and updates

 This will not work: